Pipeline & Oil/Gas Infrastructure

 - Defend landowner challenges, including challenges to the enforcement of easement provisions, claims over the right to place additional lines, challenges to the rights of temporary workspace, claims that easements are unenforceable and challenges regarding property access rights.

-- Represent clients in construction disputes, such as claims of liability for water contamination or damages to trees, crops, fencing, and roads.
+- Represent clients in infrastructure law and construction disputes, such as claims of liability for water contamination or damages to trees, crops, fencing, and roads.

 - Litigate environmental permit and enforcement proceedings, including appeals to the Pennsylvania Environmental Hearing Board and EPA Environmental Appeals Board.